Jutho/TensorKit.jl/docs/src/man/spaces.md

 (ℂ^5)' ⊕ oneunit((ℂ^5)')
 ```

-For two spaces `V1` and `V2`, `min(V1,V2)` returns the space with the smallest dimension, whereas
+For two spaces `V1` and `V2`, `min(V1,V2)` returns the space with the smallest dimension,
-`max(V1,V2)` returns the space with the largest dimension, as illustrated by
+whereas `max(V1,V2)` returns the space with the largest dimension, as illustrated by
 ```@repl tensorkit
 min(ℝ^5, ℝ^3)
 max(ℂ^5, ℂ^3)
 max(ℂ^5, (ℂ^3)')
 ```
 Again, we impose `isdual(V1) == isdual(V2)`.
 Again, the use of these methods is to construct
-unitary or isometric tensors that map between different spaces, which will be elaborated upon
+unitary or isometric tensors that map between different spaces, which will be elaborated
-in the section on Tensors
+upon in the section on Tensors.